SfC Home > Physical Science > Physics >

 - How is temperature measured?

-Temperature is intensity of thermal energy
+Temperature is average kinetic energy

 Temperature limits